 - Traffic, trams, and crowded bike lanes can be a bit of a hindrance, if not dangerous for youngsters.

 - Though it’s a great place for a holiday, a lot of young Dutch couples are moving out of the city once they start their families – 40% of them in fact.

 - The city CAN get rowdy after dark – almost anywhere.

-All that said, there are are a lot of family-friendly places to stay, loads of cultural sites to visit, an endless list of things to do.
+All that said, there are a lot of family-friendly places to stay, loads of cultural sites to visit, and an endless list of things to do.
 So if you and your family want a city trip that’s all about culture and fun, Amsterdam is an amazing place for all that.

 In conclusion, yes, Amsterdam is safe to visit for families.

 Right off the bat, let’s talk about cycling in Amsterdam.
 Amsterdam has to be one of the most cycling-friendly and safest cities in the world.
 If you’ve been there before, you know how small and winding the streets can be.
 Therefore, getting around with a bicycle is the best, safest and fastest option you can find (plus it keeps you in shape).

 Is Amsterdam dangerous to cycle in?
 Nor really, since almost every citizen owns a bike and you can find designated bike lanes everywhere around the city.
 These lanes are marked in white, and you have to follow the rules, just like when you’re driving a car.

 Whilst it’s SAFE to drive in Amsterdam, it’s a real headache.
 Don’t bother.
 If you don’t know what you’re doing, you could end up with some hefty fines.
 Traffic laws are strict in Amsterdam; that means no using your phone whilst driving, being mindful of speed cameras and being very careful when parking.